New Hampshire’s Open Container Law

 Areas within a vehicle.
 Open containers of alcohol can be lawfully transported in the trunk of a vehicle if the containers are "securely capped."
 If the vehicle doesn't have a trunk, the open container must be stored in a compartment or the area of the vehicle that is the least accessible to the driver.

 Opened table wine.
-A food service licensed to sell wine can allow customers who have purchased a full course meal and consumed part of a bottle of table wine to take the partially consumed bottle home.
+A food service licensed to sell wine can allow customers who have purchased a full-course meal and consumed part of a bottle of table wine to take the partially consumed bottle home.
 However, the customer cannot be intoxicated.
 And the bottle of wine must be securely sealed, bagged, and placed in the trunk of the vehicle.
 If the vehicle doesn't have a trunk, the opened bottle of wine must be stored in a compartment or the area of the vehicle that's the least accessible to the driver.

 A person who violates New Hampshire's open container law commits a violation and is subject to a $150 fine.
 In addition to the fine, a driver who's convicted of an open container violation may face a license suspension for 60 days for a first offense.
 For a second or subsequent offense, the driver's license suspension can be up to one year.

-Possession of Drugs in Vehicles
+New Hampshire Law on Possession of Drugs in Vehicles

-It's unlawful for a person to drive a vehicle on any way while knowingly possessing a controlled drug or having the drug in any part of the vehicle.
+It's unlawful for a person to drive a vehicle on any roadway while knowingly possessing a controlled drug or having the drug in any part of the vehicle.
 However, a driver can lawfully possess marijuana and hashish.

 A person who possesses drugs in a vehicle commits a misdemeanor.
 Upon a conviction, the offender's license will be revoked for at least 60 days and up to two years.

-Drivers who are under the age of 21 years are prohibited from transporting liquor or alcoholic beverages in any part of a vehicle, unless accompanied by a parent, guardian, or a spouse who is at least 21 years old.
+Drivers who are under the age of 21 years are prohibited from transporting liquor or alcoholic beverages in any part of a vehicle unless accompanied by a parent, guardian, or a spouse who is at least 21 years old.
 These underage drivers can also legally transport liquor and beverages if within the scope of their employment.

 An underage driver who's convicted of transporting liquor or alcoholic beverages in a vehicle may face a 60-day driver's license suspension.